mtmeyer/create-react-figma-plugin/README.md

 4. In the `Link existing plugin` section, click the box to choose your `manifest.json` file
 5. Locate the `manifest.json` in your newly created project and then select `Open`
 6. Now you will be able to use this plugin within a design file 🎉

+## Options

+`@mtmeyer/create-react-figma-plugin` comes with the following options:

+- --javascript, --js - Create project with vanilla JavaScript
+- --typescript, --ts - Create project with TypeScript
+- --currDir, --currentDirectory - Creates project in current directory rather than creating a new directory.